LChiVu/uk_huawei_ban/README.md

-# Huawei (not) in the UK: Keyword and Sentiment Analysis of Media Discourse on the 2020 Huawei 5G Ban in the United Kingdom
+# Huawei (not) in the Grid: Keyword and Sentiment Analysis of Media Discourse on the 2020 Huawei 5G Ban in the United Kingdom

 ## Brief Description